 If a pilot's score is for any reason negative including penalties his score for the task shall be taken as zero.
 Negative scores shall not be carried forward.
 (S10 4.34.18)

 The following standard symbols will be used for scoring:

-V = Speed, D = Distance, T = Time, Q = Partial/intermediate score, P = Total score before penalties
+V = Speed, D = Distance, T = Time

 The scoring system to be used shall be approved by the FAI Microlight Commission and attached to the Local regulations.